Test in production without watermarks.

 GO

-Let's Insert Data into this table.
-We need to create a barcode and Save it in the Product table.
-Therefore, we need to insert data using C# Code.
-We need to install IronBarcode Library in our Project to use its features to create barcodes.
+Let's insert data into this table.
+We'll create a barcode and save it in the Product table.
+Therefore, we need to insert data using C# code and install the IronBarcode Library in our project to use its features to create barcodes.

 To install the IronBarcode library using the NuGet Package Manager Console, follow these steps: